RedTurtle/design.plone.ioprenoto/README.rst

 There is a customization of Servizio serializer that adds an additional field:

-- `referenced_by_prenotazioni_folder` which idicates if it has a PrenotazioniFolder c.t.(design.plone.ioprenoto) object between childs.
+- `referenced_by_prenotazioni_folder` which idicates if it has backreferences to PrenotazioniFolder (design.plone.ioprenoto) throught correlated UO (with "Uffici correlati" field)

 PrenotazioniFolder serializer
 -----------------------------